How to Use Deutschland Ticket in Germany?

 1. Can tourists buy the Deutschland Ticket?

-No, it’s only valid on local and regional transport.
+No. It only covers local and regional transport.

 3. Can I cancel anytime?